nordeim/Security-MCP-Server-v3/MCP_Server_Tool_Development_Programming_Guide_v1.md

 Step 4: Test Locally

-(…the rest of the guide continues verbatim with all code examples, patterns, testing guidance, configuration integration, best practices, common pitfalls, and reference examples as originally embedd[...]
+(…the rest of the guide continues verbatim with all code examples, patterns, testing guidance, configuration integration, best practices, common pitfalls, and reference examples as originally embedded in the document…)

-## Reference Examples
+Reference Examples
 Example 1: Simple Tool (Ping)

 ```python